jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

   - **Integrated Development Environment (IDE)**: software applications, their control procedures, supporting databases, libraries and toolsets that provide a programmer or team what they need to specify, code, compile, test, and integrate code; IDEs provide developers with a single environment where they can write their code, test and debug, and compile it

 - 8.2.5 Runtime
-  - **RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Manager (JVM))
+  - **RunTime Environments (RTE)**: allows the portable execution of code across different operating systems or platforms without recompiling (e.g. Java Virtual Machine (JVM))
     - this is known as portable code, which needs translation between each environment, the role of the RTE

 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
-  - **Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
+  - **Continuous Integration and Continuous Delivery**: workflow automation processes and tools that help reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process
   - **Continuous integration (CI)**: all new code is integrated into the rest of the system as soon as the developer writes it, merging it into a shared repo
     - this merge triggers a batch of unit tests
     - if it merges without error, it's subjected to integration tests
     - CI improves software development efficiency by identifying errors early and often
     - CI also allows the practice of continuous delivery (CD)
   - **Continuous Delivery (CD)**: incrementally building a software product that can be released at any time; because all processes and tests are automated, code can be released to production daily or more often
+    - Note that continuous delivery and continuous deployment are both automation-heavy DevOps practices that build on CI; the key difference is in the final step of the release process: human intervention
+    - Continuous Delivery: code is always in a deployable state, but deployment to production requires a manual approval step
+    - Continuous Deployment: every change that passes automated testing is automatically deployed to production with no manual intervention
   - CI/CD relies on automation and often third-party tools which can have vulnerabilities or be compromised
   - Secure practices such as threat modeling, least privilege, defense in depth, and zero trust can help reduce possible threats to these tools and systems